Cincinnati Bell Achieves Budgeting, Forecasting, and Reporting at High Speeds

-By integrating data sources to one platform, Cincinnati Bell is able to view the most up to date metrics at any given time thus speeding up their reporting and month-end close.
+By integrating data sources into one platform, Cincinnati Bell is able to view the most up-to-date metrics at any given time thus speeding up their reporting and month-end close.

 With daily spreadsheet management eliminated, Cincinnati Bell is now able to rapidly generate reports for upper management allowing them to go from data to decision faster.